betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsWithBetsmart.md

 ---
 ###- Selecting markets

-We used the markets menu in the Guardian tool to navigate to Australian tracks that Betsmart have provided ratings for, then multi-selected all the win markets by holding down the control key and clicking on the different markets.
+We used the markets menu in the 'Guardian' tool to navigate to Australian tracks that BetSmart have provided ratings for, then multi-selected all the win markets by holding down the control key and clicking on the different markets.

 Once you've chosen the races you're interested in click the 'add' button and you'll see them appear in the main body of the screen.